 Understanding SAI

-The Student Aid Index (SAI) is new for the 2024-2025 FAFSA.
+The Student Aid Index (SAI) is new starting with the 2024-2025 FAFSA.
 This new measure replaces the Expected Family Contribution or EFC from prior year FAFSA information.

 WHAT DOES SAI MEAN?